zencomputersystems/beesuiteDocs/docs/source/beewhere.rst

       :width: 300
       :align: center

-2. If you want to add/edit/delete activity on shown clockin history, tap on target clocked in card then it will lead you to below page.
+2. If you want to add/edit/delete activity on shown clock in history, tap on target clock in card then it will lead you to the page below.

 .. image:: images/edit_history_page.png
       :alt: Edit history page